 Develop a two-way communication and marketing strategy for your organization using social media.
 Let your instructor guide you in exploring major social media, including Twitter, LinkedIn, and blogging.
-Learn quick, easy ways to use Twitter, blogs and LinkedIn to engage your customers or clients and keep them interested in your organization or business.
+Learn quick, easy ways to use Twitter, blogs, and LinkedIn to engage your customers or clients and keep them interested in your organization or business.
 You’ll find out the advantages and disadvantages of each, and learn what’s right for your work and kind of organization.

 Technical Requirements: Access to Flash needed for audio and slide presentations

-Social media as two-way communication
+Social media as a two-way communication

 The customer-business relationship